 Date components

 ssecond Second from a given date.

 sminute Minute from a given date.

 shour Hour from a given date.

 sday Day from a given date.

-smonth Month from a given date.
+smonth

-syear Year from a given date.
+syear

 sdoy Day of the year, counting from Jan.
-1.
+1

 6.2.6 Globbing